TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 #### What makes the Mini-KVM our flagship product? {: #flagship-product }
 The Openterface Mini-KVM represents our most feature-complete KVM solution, offering:

-- Full HD video capture
+- Plug-and-play functionality for fast, stable troubleshooting
+- No dependency on network connectivity
-- BIOS-level access
+- Full BIOS-level access
-- Switchable USB port for file transfers
+- Switchable USB port for seamless file transfers
-- Broad OS compatibility
+- Broad compatibility across operating systems
 - Open-source hardware and software
-- Active community support
+- Backed by an active and supportive community

-#### How does it compare to our Lite versions? {: #compare-lite }
-While our Lite versions focus on specific use cases (VGA or HDMI), the flagship Mini-KVM offers:

-- More versatile video input options
-- Advanced file transfer capabilities
-- Enhanced software features
-- Future expandability options
-- Premium build quality

-For simpler needs, consider our [Lite versions](/product/lite/).

-#### What are its key features? {: #key-features }
+#### What are Openterface MiniKVM's key features? {: #key-features }

+- **Video Input**: Up to 3840x2160@30Hz, via HDMI (Note: With the use of an adapter, it can also support VGA, Micro HDMI, DVI, and other video input sources)
-- **Video**: Up to 1080p@30Hz capture
+- **Supported Video Resolutions**: Up to 1920x1080@30Hz
 - **Control**: Full keyboard and mouse emulation
 - **File Transfer**: Switchable USB 2.0 port
 - **Power**: USB-powered (no external adapter needed)